U53RW4R3/SCPA/Notebook/07 - Tactics & Techniques & Procedures (TTPs) Phases/A - Information Gathering/0x02 - Active Fingerprinting/Network Enumeration/RTSP.md

 ### 3.1 - Install FFmpeg

+Install the package according to your package manager.

 ```
 $ sudo apt install -y ffmpeg

+$ sudo pacman -S ffmpeg
 ```

 ### 3.2 - Install MPV

+Install the package according to your package manager.

 ```
 $ sudo apt install -y mpv

+$ sudo pacman -S mpv
 ```

 The usage syntax as it follows.